AyiStar/miniclang/README.md

-# miniclang
-A small C language front-end for LLVM
+# MiniClang: A small C language front-end for LLVM